Kościuszko Market Square: History

+Following the end of communism in Poland the and the economic crisis that the city experienced, the square suffered from negligence and there were complaints of bad smells from the park that was located at the western side.
+On the other hand the western side of square regained its ceremonial function with state ceremonies began taking place there again.
+In addition, a monument of Józef Piłsudski was placed in the square.
+In 2007-2008 the square had passed through a major reconstruction which revitalised the square.
+Most notably it was closed for traffic and became a carfree pedestrian zone.
+The park on the western side of the square was demolished and flooring was placed in its place.

 Overview

 Western frontages

 The western side of the square forms the building line between Suraska Lipowa streets, at the height of Spółdzielcza Street.
 Behind the colorful facades of the tenement houses that were rebuilt after the war, under which Bialystok painters and visiting painters put up for sale all summer months, found a gallery, a press salon, the Wedel cafe (formerly Marszand's favorite cafe here), the Akcent bookshop and cafe, pizzeria Chilli Pizza.

 Facades of tenement houses are decorated with sgraffito decorations.
 Next to plant elements, animal images, muses figures are portraits of people distinguished for the region: